 If our school gives us these, it is a good school for us and for the children entrusted to us.

-– Agnes De Luma, author of The Little Red School House
+– Agnes De Lima, author of The Little Red School House

 About our Co-Curricular Programs